 Companies signed up to the Energy Switch Guarantee commit to switching your energy supply within 21 days (including the cooling-off period).

-These are: British Gas, Bulb, EDF Energy, Eon, ESB Energy, Goto Energy, Green, Igloo Energy, Octopus Energy, Outfox the Market, Pure Planet, Shell Energy, So Energy and SSE (correct July 2021).
+These are: British Gas, Bulb, EDF Energy, Eon, ESB Energy, Octopus Energy, Outfox the Market, Shell Energy, So Energy and SSE (correct October 2021).

 They also guarantee to contact your old energy supplier to tell it you’re leaving, work with it to make sure you’re not charged twice, and take responsibility if there are any problems.